-The Humanist Service Corps approach emphasizes close collaboration with a grassroots partner organization not just because it embodies humanist ideals but also because it is more effective and sustainable.
+The Humanist Service Corps approach emphasizes close collaboration with a grassroots partner organization to achieve effective and culturally responsible change.

-In the communities where HSC works, the program is built to minimize the visibility of its volunteers and maximize the visibility of its partner organization, because the face of change should always be a local one.
-The narrative that sustainable change comes from within the community is itself revolutionary and empowering because it counters centuries of colonial and internalized racism.
+HSC minimizes the visibility of its volunteers and maximizes the visibility of its partner organizations, because the face of change should always be a local one.
+The idea that sustainable change comes from the community is both revolutionary and empowering, because it counters centuries of colonial and internalized racism.

-Even as HSC tries to hide behind the scenes in the local context, it must build a strong platform for international storytelling to raise awareness about the work HSC and its partners are doing.
+HSC must build a strong platform for international storytelling to raise awareness about the work HSC and its partners are doing.
 Telling this story responsibly means letting the words and ideas of the locals speak for themselves.
-It means never exploiting images or stories of suffering in order to raise money for the program.
-And it means focusing on images and stories of resilience and happiness, not just hardship.
+It means never exploiting images or stories of suffering in order to raise money for the program, and it means focusing on images and stories of resilience and happiness, not just hardship.

 HSC volunteers work to increase the capacity of grassroots organizations to provide direct services; they don't provide direct services themselves.
-You will never see an HSC volunteer doing a job a local could do (or be trained and employed to do), because our humanism demands that we not exacerbate existing skills gaps or reinforce postcolonial narratives that cast outsiders as capable and locals as needy.
-Technical assistance should be provided by qualified people and should work toward increasing the number of local skilled professionals.
+You will never see an HSC volunteer doing a job a local could do (or be trained and employed to do).
+Our humanism demands that we not heighten existing skills gaps or reinforce postcolonial narratives casting outsiders as capable and locals as needy.

-Despite what countless other volunteering programs seem to think, being a willing American does not qualify anyone to provide technical expertise abroad.
-HSC volunteers CAN have a positive impact where they work, but only if they first learn about the cultural context of the partner organization’s work.
-Without this context, volunteers cannot truly understand the problem their local colleagues are attempting to address, and they are not be able to collaborate effectively with them.
+In order for HSC volunteers to make a positive impact where they work, they first must learn about the cultural context of the partner organizations’ work.
+Otherwise, volunteers cannot truly understand the problem their local colleagues are attempting to address, and are unable to collaborate effectively with them.

 Humanist Service Corps places volunteers as a team.
 The volunteers contribute to each other’s growth and respond to each other’s needs.